core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

      This information consists of the IP multicast address GRP_ADDR (expressed as a literal or resulting from a name resolution) and the port number GRP_PORT, where the server will send multicast notifications for the target resource.

-   * 'tpi_token' is a CBOR byte string, with value the Token value of the phantom observation request generated by the server (see {{ssec-server-side-request}}).
+   * 'tpi_token' is a CBOR byte string, whose value is the Token value of the phantom observation request generated by the server (see {{ssec-server-side-request}}).
 Note that the same Token value is used for the multicast notifications bound to that phantom observation request (see {{ssec-server-side-notifications}}).

-The CDDL notation in {{tp-info-udp}} describes the format of the 'tp_info' CBOR array when using UDP as transport protocol.
+The CDDL notation in {{tp-info-udp}} describes the format of the 'tp_info' CBOR array when CoAP is transported over UDP.

 ~~~~~~~~~~~
 tp_info_coap_udp = [